Anole (character): Dawn of X

-They were told to stay home while the New Mutants confronted Amahl Farouk, the Shadow King's host.
-After apologising to Gabby for blowing of her concerns and inadvertently getting her killed, they went to the Wild Hunt to confront the Shadow King themselves.
-Combining their powers the way their teachers showed them, they were able to break the New Mutants free from the Shadow King's mental prison.
-They were able to track down the consciousnesses of the real Amahl Ferouk, who had been trapped inside his own mind since childhood.
-After fighting with Magik and Warpath over whether to kill the child to stop the Shadow King once and for all, they agreed to do it the kids way and used Cosmar's powers to reach out to the child Farouk and free him from the Shadow King's control.

 Powers and abilities

 Anole's reptilian mutation gives him green scaly skin, a spiked head carapace instead of hair, a prehensile sticky tongue, the ability to stick to solid surfaces, and enhanced agility, speed, reflexes/reactions, coordination, and balance.
 He can also rapidly camouflage himself through physiological color change to his surroundings to become "invisible."
-He can grow back lost limbs and damaged body parts but they appear larger, scaled and reptilian like his carapace and grant him a higher level of physical ability.
-A new arm he regenerated has sharp claws at the ends of his fingers that he can use for attack purposes.
-Beast confirmed that whenever Anole loses a limb, a stronger version of that limb grows in, though Anole is reluctant to risk further transformation.
+Anole can grow back lost limbs and damaged body parts, making them stronger in the process.
+This ability was first demonstrated when he regenerated his lost right arm; the regenerated limb is larger than before and has spikes similar to those on his head.

 Sexuality and reception

 Early in the character's publication history, Anole's sexual identity was alluded to by his close relationship with his squad mentor Northstar, one of Marvel's most recognized openly gay superheroes.
 After Northstar's "death," Anole's conversations with his former mentor Karma, an openly lesbian character, discussed how he felt it was important for him to have someone like Northstar, who "understood him," to talk to in particular.
 His sexual orientation was later confirmed by DeFilippis on an online forum, who stated that the dialogue intentionally alluded to this, and was reaffirmed in The X-Men: 198 Files.
 His sexual orientation continued to be mentioned indirectly, and other allusions included him pointing out that Young Avengers characters Wiccan and Hulkling are gay before being cut off, and Anole attacking Rockslide for calling him a "sissy," Rockslide shouting that he "didn't know" and that he "shouldn't be so sensitive."
 In the following issue, Anole's sexuality was officially stated outright for the first time when Rockslide announces, "Anole's gay!" in an attempt to quickly get the remaining students to bond with each other by opening up about their secrets.
 Despite Rockslide's vocal acceptance of his sexuality, Anole was outraged, though Loa stated that his classmates already knew.